eclipse-sumo/sumo/docs/web/docs/Demand/Shortest_or_Optimal_Path_Routing.md

 three attributes must be integer values.
 Flow definitions can also be embedded into an interval tag.
 In this case one can (but does not have to) leave the tags `begin` and
 `end` out.
-So the following two snipples mean the same:
+So the following two snippets mean the same:

 ```